 When playing paintball, players must run, jog, walk, and crawl to move around the playing area while trying to shoot opponents without being shot.
 A paintball game may last from a few minutes to several hours, depending on the format of the game being played and the rules for ending the game.
-For instance, most tournament games and games played on tournament style fields last only a few minutes since the size of the playing field is relative small (roughly the size of a baseball infield), so game play requires short sprints and fast reflexes.
+For instance, most tournament games and games played on tournament style fields last only a few minutes since the size of the playing field is relatively small (roughly the size of a baseball infield), so game play requires short sprints and fast reflexes.
 In tournament style games, once a player is hit they immediately leave the playing area until the next game.
 On the other end of the spectrum, there are some scenario games that last for 24 hours and the playing field is several hundred acres.
 In a long scenario game, players work to achieve specific objectives and hit players can return to game play after meeting some type of conditions (such as 10 minutes in the “hospital” or by being tagged back in by the “medic”).
 In a large field scenario game, players will run, walk, jog, and crawl during game play and may stay in play for many hours.
-The study of Porcari et al. (11) evaluated heart rate while the participants played paintball and the heart rate was then used to estimate oxygen consumption during paintball play.
-Although Porcari et al. (11) observed an average heart rate of 68-73% of maximal while playing paintball, and this increase in heart rate corresponds to exercise at 56-64% of VO2max, these authors acknowledged that it was not possible to discern between increases in heart rate due to excitement, nervousness, and increases in metabolism which can increase heart rate without a concomitant increase in oxygen consumption (2).
-Thereby yielding the findings of Porcari et al. (11) questionable.
-Furthermore, the amount of time spent in active game play, as compared to time waiting for the next game to begin after being marked out, or talking between games, has not been reported.
+The study of Porcari et al. (11) evaluated heart rate (HR) while the participants played paintball and the HR was then used to estimate oxygen consumption (VO2) during paintball play based upon a previously determined HR/VO2 relationship from a graded exercise test.
+Although Porcari et al. (11) observed an average HR of 68-73% of measured maximal HR while playing paintball, and this HR corresponds to exercise at 56-64% of VO2max, these authors acknowledged that it was not possible to discern between increases in HR due to excitement, nervousness, and increases in metabolism which can increase HR without a concomitant increase in oxygen consumption (2), thereby yielding the findings of Porcari et al. (11) questionable.
+Furthermore, the amount of time spent in active game play, as compared with time waiting for the next game to begin after being marked out, or talking between games, has not been reported.

-The purpose of this project is to use accelerometry and heart rate measurements to quantify the level of physical activity while playing paintball.
+Based upon the foregoning, the purpose of this study was to use accelerometry and HR measurements to quantify the level of physical activity while playing paintball.

 Methods

 Overview: In order to assess the amount of intensity of physical activity during paintball, eleven healthy boys with paintball playing experience were recruited as study participants.
-The participants were first evaluated for aerobic fitness and body composition for subject descriptive data, and to develop a heart rate / VO2 regression for each subject.
-On another day the subjects engaged in a day of paintball play while wearing a heart rate monitor and accelerometer to measure the level and intensity of physical activity while playing paintball.
+The participants were first evaluated for aerobic fitness and body composition for subject descriptive data, and to develop a HR / VO2 regression for each subject.
+On a separate occasion, the subjects engaged in a day of paintball play while wearing a heart rate monitor and accelerometer to measure the level and intensity of physical activity while playing paintball.